Stories & Grievances

 The NYCBOE Office of Legal Services decides on a random basis whether or not to comply with Freedom of Information requests.
 Not one of my FOIA requests for information on MS 54 Principal Larry Lynch, Superintendent Patricia Romandetto of District 3, or The Review Committee, were complied with from 2001 to 2003.
 Then Mr. Robert Freeman of The Committee on Open Government told me that he had called the OLS, and someone there told him that they had complied, therefore, Mr. Freeman told me, he could "not give me the material a second time."
 I called Mr. Freeman up and asked him if he would agree to anything I said if it contradicted the OLS, and he said "no".

 Michael Cardozo, Chief Counsel for the NYC Law Department/Corporation Counsel, oversees the attacks on teachers, parents and children who seek special education services and resources, teachers complaining about the lack of due process in NYC, and violations of civil rights.
 He is also the Legal consultant for NBC television's "Today" Show where my old friend Gabe Pressman works.
 Gabe asked me, in 1971-2, to accompany him while he taped news shows for channel 5 (now FOX TV).
-Now he no longer returns telephone calls.
 Michael Cardozo signed the Motion to Dismiss Federal complaint 03 Civ.
 10304 against the New York City BOE, the City of NY, and 11 Defendants, in which he and his Assistant Corporation Counsel state, "Plaintiff also vaguely alleges, without any corresponding prayer for relief, that she has suffered some retaliation due to her actions as President of the PTA at Booker T. Washington MS 54..."
 Yet his agency sent the parents at Booker T., on the Review Committee, the Contract indemnifying all of them as they were removing me from the PTA as paid employees of the NYC BOE.

 The City Law Department wrote, in this Contract, that the parents were paid to scream at me such things as "You abused my daughter", ""You are a liar", and "You have raised too much money for the PTA, therefore you must be intending to steal it."
 The parents were not paid nor were they employees of the city government, and could not be indemnified.
 But they were, and Supreme Court Judge Marilyn Shafer ordered that the City sidestep my lawyer and sanction me personally for filing a frivolous case against defendants who were protected by the City Law Department, whose salaries are being paid by my taxes.